 Read more about what you can expect from us as an employer.

 The initial training course is 7 weeks classroom based training.
 During this time students undertake a number of IT courses, receive a range of inputs for instance Law and Public Protection and finally a Practical Application Course where there is the opportunity to take calls with the support and guidance of an experienced coach.
 Following on from this rotas are assigned and you will begin working the shift pattern still with the guidance of an experienced coach for around 4 months.

 Upon completing the training you will work across both 101 and 999 within our contact centre based at Surrey Police Headquarters in Guildford.

 Starting your career in our contact centre will provide you with a wide range of skills and experiences which will enable you to either apply to progress within the contact centre – there is the opportunity to become a coach, or to receive additional training on certain topics to act as a point of contact to other team members.

-So you want to join us as a contact handler.
+So you want to join us as a Contact Centre Officer.

 The application process consists of five stages and it’s important to note that because of this, the average time from application to appointment is six months.
 Only by adopting this stringent approach can we ensure we select people who will make great contact handlers.

 Stage one (online application form): This is where we check your personal details and that all eligibility criteria have been met.

 If your application has been successfully submitted you will receive an email to your registered email address along with your candidate ID.
 If you have submitted an application but have not received a notification please first check your Spam/Junk folder before emailing firstname.lastname@example.org providing your full name, telephone number and the date you submitted your application.

 Stage two: We will send you a situational judgement test giving you the opportunity to demonstrate your decision making skills using your own initiative.This test is sent to you via email and once it is completed you will be able to return it to us for review.